 This project addresses SARE goals specifically by advancing understandings of how sustainable innovations are discovered, considered, and adopted.
 The research will directly investigate best management practices for reducing risks associated with climate change that have a documented impact on farm financial viability, natural resources and quality of life for farmers in the northeast.

 Phase 1: Regional Survey

-In the first year of the project my goal is to survey 250 vegetable & berry farmers in Northern New England about how they are adapting management to drought and extreme precipitation.
-By the end of 2018, I will also have analyzed the data, and generate a report for sharing back to the community.
+In the first year of the project I surveyed 193 vegetable & berry farmers in collaboration with farmer networks in Northern New England.
+At the close of 2018 I have analyzed the survey data, and commenced a multi-facted outreach strategy to share this information back to the community.